The Call for Socially Aware Language Technologies: Introduction

-Many of these issues facing modern NLP share a common core.
-Namely, they result from failing to consider language (technologies) in the context of communities, cultural and ideological differences, and social contexts.
-All these social awareness aspects are relevant not just for English, but also the 7,000 languages out there \cite{joshi-etal-2020-state}, adding complexity to the problem.
-These issues fall under ``\textbf{social awareness}'', which refers to the ability to be aware of social factors, social contexts, and social dynamics communicated through language.
-Social awareness is undervalued in current NLP.
-Traditional models frequently treat language as a computational problem, focusing on syntax, grammar, and lexicon, and have not made much progress in capturing the complexities and nuances of social interactions and cultural context.
-The inherent difficulty of operationalizing and integrating these complexities into today's LLMs is a significant reason.
-We argue that we need to address this issue to take NLP to the next level.
-We must broaden the scope of NLP technologies to a wider range of people and situations, and advance and promote fairness, inclusivity, and accessibility across different languages and cultures~\cite{hovy2021importance,hershcovich-etal-2022-challenges}.
+We argue that many of these issues confronting modern NLP have a common core.
+They are caused by a failure to consider language (technologies) in a social context, i.e., in relation to social environments.
+We refer to these issues as \textbf{social awareness}, which refers to a system's awareness of social factors, contexts, and dynamics, as well as their implications for the broader social environment.
+Social awareness in models is currently undervalued.
+Traditional NLP models prioritized syntax, grammar, and lexicon, and their modern counterparts are direct descendants.
+However, they have not significantly progressed in understanding the sociocultural context and social interactions.
+In the linguistic terms of de Saussure, NLP has been mainly concerned with the abstract patterns of language (langue) without paying much attention to the concrete individual use of it (parole).
+Operationalizing and integrating these complexities into today's LLMs is a significant challenge.
+However, we argue that addressing this issue is necessary to advance NLP.
+For example, the simple act of turn-taking in a dialogue, i.e., knowing whether, when, and how to respond requires a certain level of social awareness that LLMs currently lack \cite{ivey2024real}.
+Without it, conversations can be stilted and rude.